Skip to content

 The HiSET pass score is based on a national study of high school juniors and seniors and indicates that 60 percent of graduating high school students would pass the HiSET exam.

-• The HiSET pass score is determined by a study of high school students across the country.
-It suggests that 60% of graduating high school students would pass the HiSET exam.
+• A study of high school students nationwide determines the HiSET pass score.
+The study suggests that 60% of graduating high school students would pass the HiSET exam.

 • HiSET Total Score: 100 points.